Creating Pattern Examples

-Using the Schema Editor, examples can be created by anyone with the proper permissions.
+Using the Pattern Playground, examples can be created by anyone with the proper permissions.
 Manually coded examples can also be imported.

-From a Template Tab of any Pattern Page, you’ll see the Schema Editor for the pattern.
+From a Template Tab of any Pattern Page, you’ll see the Schema Editor for the pattern within the Pattern Playground.

 When modifying the fields in the Schema Editor, the example will automatically update.
-These changes are saved as you edit, so be mindful of what you modify, especially if you plan to propose changes into the core of the system.
+These changes are saved as you edit, so be mindful of what you modify, especially if you plan to make changes to the core of the system.

 Add a new Example with the add button to the right of the examples list.

 You can also start a new Example by cloning one that already exists.
 Hover an Example to see the clone button.

 Examples can be embedded on pages via the Pattern Example block.